Modern Jewish historiography: Medieval sources

-The medieval chroniclers such as Ahimaaz ben Paltiel in 1054 in Byzantine Italy, who merged history with mythology and hagiography in liturgical poems, and the Ashkenazic martyrologers such as Solomon bar Simson around 1140 in Mainz who recorded the persecutions of the Crusades, Eliezer bar Nathan (1090–c.1170), before 1146 in Mainz, Ephraim bar Jacob of Bonn (1132–1200 or 1221), the Sefer ha-Zikhronot, or Sefer ha-Zikaron (Book of Memory) of Eleazar bar Asher ha-Levi around 1335, and the Mainz Anonymous were important medieval sources.
+The medieval chroniclers included Ahimaaz ben Paltiel in 1054 in Byzantine Italy, who merged history with mythology and hagiography in liturgical poems, and the Ashkenazic martyrologers such as Solomon bar Simson around 1140 in Mainz who recorded the persecutions of the Crusades, Eliezer bar Nathan (1090–c.1170), before 1146 in Mainz, Ephraim bar Jacob of Bonn (1132–1200 or 1221), the Sefer ha-Zikhronot, or Sefer ha-Zikaron (Book of Memory) of Eleazar bar Asher ha-Levi around 1335, and the Mainz Anonymous were important medieval sources.
 Bonfil calls this genre a book-of-tales or a sefer-midrash.
 Eli Yassif wrote that Sefer ha-Zikhronot constitutes the "greatest, most encompassing, and diverse literary anthology of the Jewish Middle Ages that we know of," and it strove to create "an encompassing historical picture of the world and the Jewish people" and a "universal history."

 Menachem HaMeiri of Perpignan (c.1249–c.1315), writing in Southern France, makes reference to many historical events in his commentary, and makes use of ibn Daud and Sherira Gaon.
 These medieval chronicles are part of the chain of tradition genre, as does David ben Samuel of Estelle (c.1340) in an overview of rabbinic scholarship.
 Isaaq ben Yaqob de Lattes, who incorporates both of the former in his 1372 chronicle Shaarey Tzion (Gates of Zion) which was relied upon by Saadiah ben Maimun ibn Danan (c.1436–93), Gedaliah ibn Yahya, David Conforte, and Hayyim Azulai.
 The chronicle of Abraham bar Hiyya d. c.1136, considered the first chronicle of Jewish Christian Spain, was also utilized by ibn Daud and covers biblical, Jewish and world history until 1099.
 In Spain, Menahem ben Aaron ibn Zerah (1308 or 1310, to 1385), Samuel ibn Senah Tzartza (c.1369), and Hasdai Crescas (1340–1410/11) recorded the sufferings of Jewish communities of Spain.
 Profiat Duran (d. c.1414) wrote a survey of Jewish persecutions from the destruction of the Temple in 70 CE to the pogroms of 1391 during which he was forcibly baptized.
 Joseph ben Tzaddik incorporated a chain of tradition in his Qitzur Zekher Tzaddiq (Compendium of the Memory of the Righteous), 1467-1487.
 Abraham ben Solomon of Torrutiel continued ibn Daud in 1510 covering the events of 1492.